Updated June 9, 2023

-There are many individuals out there who seem to have the conception of having a prime time in their careers.
-That prime time within an era of themselves can come and go and once gone, they believe that they have to start preparing for their retirement or if they hit that end of prime time early, look back at glory days and wish they all came back.
+Many individuals out there seem to have the conception of having a prime time in their careers.
+That prime time within an era of themselves can come and go, and once gone, they believe that they have to start preparing for their retirement, or if they hit that end of prime time early, look back at glory days and wish they all came back.

-Well, if you’re one of them whose project management career path is nowhere near the age of retirement but is facing a crisis of credibility and awesome work, something that you must’ve belted out in the past but can’t seem to wrap a finger around it now, you have some serious bucking up to do, my friend.
+Well, suppose you’re one of those whose project management career path is nowhere near retirement age but is facing a crisis of credibility and awesome work, something that you must’ve belted out in the past but can’t seem to wrap up your finger around it now.
+In that case, you have some serious bucking up to do, my friend.